balch/MockTrade/README.md

     * View - Extends Android ViewGroup classes
         * caches controls (ViewHolder pattern)
         * provides Listener interfaces to communicate with Presenter
-        * facilitates binding to Business Object beans
+        * facilitates binding to Business/Domain Object patterns
     * Presenter - facade pattern for the Activity/Fragment classes
         * coordinates interactions between the View and Model
         * error handling framework for exceptions thrown from the Presenter.